 1) You can’t really track progress for the team, or show progress to the customer, without a timeline visual.
 How do you know where your project is holding on a Kanban board?
 By opening every card and sifting through the notes on it?
 And how can you update someone on the project, such as the customer, an executive, or a team member, without a visual representation of the project?

 2) Kanban boards don’t show links and dependencies.
-There are tasks which depend on other tasks in any project.
+There are tasks that depend on other tasks in any project.
 Some of those tasks cross workstreams, and need to be carefully managed.
 If you don’t see those links while actively running the project, you run the risk of cascading delays derailing your project and task groups fumbling the handoff when one team passes an item to another.

 3) “Doing” gets all the attention.
 “To Do” flies under the radar…until it’s too late.
 All the necessary prep work for a task is important!
 But a Kanban view draws your attention to the tasks at hand, not the tasks in the pipeline.
-How do you undertake project analysis without analyzing the To Do list beforehand?
-And if your attention is on the To Do list, how do you keep track of the Doing list?
+How do you undertake project analysis without analyzing the To-Do list beforehand?
+And if your attention is on the To-Do list, how do you keep track of the Doing list?

 4) Kanban creates a “Specificity Deficit.”
 Organizational projects aren’t always one-off projects, like planning a wedding or moving the office to a new location.
-They require ongoing maintenance, and are often strategic and critical in nature.
+They require ongoing maintenance and are often strategic and critical in nature.
 Kanban creates streams of generic tasks, and it is very hard to specify the project’s nature and scale with a Kanban board.
 Sure, you can mark a task as “urgent” in Kanban, but you can’t really show how that task is crucial for five other projects, let alone the current one.

 5) The timeline is an essential project management tool.
 Your team needs to have an understanding of the project as a whole, not just their particular tasks.
 You never want to hear the words “But I had no idea my task was so critical and so much depended on it, I thought it could just be done in two weeks from now!” as a project manager.
 The team needs to understand the project in order to be able to carry it out.
 The timeline visual is an essential tool for the team’s level of awareness and understanding of the project.
 Oh, and when managing multiple projects, the timeline becomes even more important.
 Try running project portfolio management using a Kanban board and you’ll soon see the futility of such an approach.